 Hartford Award for Research and Practice

-The purpose of the Hartford Award for Research and Practice (HARP) program is to improve the health and health care of older adults through research and innovations in care by providing support for faculty research or practice change projects.
+The purpose of the Hartford Award for Research and Practice (HARP) program is to improve the health and health care of older adults through research and innovations in care by providing support for OHSU faculty research or practice change projects.
 There is also funding for doctoral candidates whose focus is on the health and healthcare of older adults and who are in the final stages of completing dissertation research.

-The HARP for doctoral dissertation research is support for qualified doctoral students who are in final stages of dissertation research, i.e., the final year, in the OHSU School of Nursing (SON) Ph.D. program.
+The HARP for doctoral dissertation research is support for qualified doctoral students who are in final stages of dissertation research, i.e., the final year, in the OHSU School of Nursing Ph.D. program.
 There is an "open call" for Ph.D. student proposals.
-Proposal guidelines and eligibility requirements can be found here.
+Proposal guidelines for applications and eligibility requirements can be found here.
 For more information, please contact the Hartford Center Project Administrator .